bug400/pyilper/README.md

 Acknowledgements
 ----------------

-Much code was taken from ILPER 1.4.5 for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2016.
+Much code was taken from ILPER for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2016.
-The Terminal emulator widget was taken from pyqterm console widget by Henning Schroeder.
-The virtual TCP/IP support of pyILPER was significantly improved by Christoph Gießelink.
+The terminal emulator code was taken from the pyqterm console widget by Henning Schroeder.
+The virtual TCP/IP support of pyILPER was significantly improved by Christoph Gießelink who also provided many other improvements.